rbdl/rbdl/doc/codingstyle.md

 # Coding style for RBDL

+This documents gives an overview of the coding style used in RBDL and also the general goals of RBDL.

+# General Purpose of RBDL

 RBDL implements large parts of the algorithms and methods described in Featherstone's book Rigid Body Dynamics Algorithms.
 One of the main goals of this library is to serve as an efficient implementation for the methods